varangill/ClubHub/README.md

 ## Client

-Run `npm install` in the `client` folder to install dependencies, then `npm run dev` to run the dev server.
+Run `npm install` in the `client` folder to install dependencies, then `npm run dev` to run the dev client

 ## Server

+Run `npm install` in the `server` folder to install dependencies, then run `npm run start` to run the dev server